peitalin/map-rumors/README.md

 3. Buyers makes an offer
 4. Agents negotiate trade.

-The problems that arise are:
-1. Buyers access a limited stock, 2% of the potential real-estate market
-2. Sellers are afraid of listing properties since they are unsure whether they can sell (particularly seller investors)
-3. Price discovery is slow as a result, leading to momentum in property markets, property bubbles and delayed price discovery.

 Real-estate markets are unique compared to other markets.
 In commodity markets: price does the matching.
 Identity of the traders irrelevant.
 In matching markets such as dating sites, price does not do the matching.
 Identity of the traders 100% relevant.

-Most marketplaces fall somewhere on the spectrum.
-Dating being the purest of matching markets, while markets for commodities like iron, corn, sugar, on the other extreme.
-Marketplaces for labour (like freelancer fall somewhere in the middle since both the price matters, but also the identity of the product (labour) matters.

-What’s interesting about property markets is that it exists outside of this spectrum.
+What's interesting about property markets is that it exists outside of this spectrum.
 1. Sellers view the market as a commodity market,
 2. But buyers (excluding investors) view the market as as a matching market.

-For these reasons:
+The problems that arise from these incentives are:
-- Sellers are averse to listing first, since they are unsure about demand, listing without sale lets buyers infer that the price is too high.
+1. Sellers are afraid of listing properties since they are unsure whether they can sell (particularly seller investors)
+  - Long time-on-market without sale is dangerous, since buyers then infer that the price is too high.
-- Buyers select from a limited pool of desirable homes, settling for second best.
+2. Buyers select from a limited pool of desirable homes, settling for second best.
+  - the ideal home may only be a few weeks away from listing.
-- Agents have trouble finding listings since they are unsure about supply (of listings) and demand (what buyers actually want).
+3. Agents have trouble finding listings since they are unsure about supply (of listings) and demand (what buyers actually want).
+4. Price discovery is slow as a result, leading to momentum in property markets, property bubbles and delayed price discovery.